 Figure 1.
-Joint Ecosystem Approach Expert Group (EA-EG) framework for implementing the EA to management of marine ecosystems in the Arctic
+Framework for implementing the EA to management of marine ecosystems in the Arctic (see reference in footnote 3).

-There is no single way to implement the ecosystem approach, as it depends on local, provincial, national, regional or global conditions.
-Nevertheless, the common denominators described in these guidelines can provide a framework for delivering the objectives of the AC and its member countries.
+There is no single way to implement the Ecosystem Approach, as it depends on local, provincial, national, regional, and global conditions.
+Nevertheless, the common denominators described in these guidelines can provide a framework for delivering the objectives of the Arctic Council and its member countries.

 There is a dual meaning of “management” in the context of EA.
 It can be understood in a narrow sense as the sixth element of the EA framework, or in a wider sense as the whole EA framework with all six elements.